The Missing Cross to Purity

 and burnt up with the living fire, and so made an end of.

-though it be condemned, yet, if it be not executed, it is in danger to rise again;
+though it is condemned, yet, if it is not executed, it is in danger of rising again;

-and if it rise again, and get over you, it will be your ruler,
+and if it rises again, and gets over you, it will be your ruler,

-if it get out of prison and be alive, and not executed.
+if it gets out of prison and is alive, and not executed.

-For after a thing is condemned, as drunkenness, adultery, fornication,
+For after a thing is condemned, such as drunkenness, adultery, fornication,

-or any manner of looseness whatsoever, or running out from the spirit and light,
+or any manner of looseness whatever, or running out from the spirit and light,

-if it be condemned, and judgment passed upon it,
+if it is condemned, and judgment passed upon it,

-if it be not executed, there is danger of its reviving.
+if it is not executed, there is danger of its reviving.

 For after a thing is condemned, and judgment passed upon it, it is to be executed.